ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```
 `rtl::CxxMirror` returns two reflection metadata objects: `rtl::Record` for any registered type (class, struct, or POD) and `rtl::Function` for non-member functions.

 From `rtl::Record`, registered member functions can be obtained as `rtl::Method`.
-These are metadata descriptors (not callables).
-Callable entities are materialized by explicitly providing the argument types we intend to pass.
+These are metadata descriptors, not callables.
+Callable entities – i.e., functors, are materialized by explicitly providing the argument types we intend to pass.

 For example, the overloaded constructor `Person(std::string, int)`:
 ```c++